Sectarian violence among Muslims: In Lebanon

+Sectarian violence among Muslims in modern-day Lebanon is deeply embedded in the country's socio-political landscape, shaped by historical conflicts and regional dynamics.
+While Lebanon's civil war (1975–1990) is often perceived as a conflict between Christians and Muslims, it also intensified intra-Muslim sectarian divisions, particularly between Sunni and Shia communities.
+In the post-war era, the Shia-Sunni tensions exacerbated due to the displacement of populations, economic hardships, widespread corruption, and the resurgence of religious institutions.
+The political rise of Shia Muslims in Iraq following the 2003 U.S.-led invasion and the emergence of violent Sunni movements like al-Qaeda further polarised Muslims across the region.
+Within Lebanon, tensions have been fuelled by Hezbollah's alleged role in the assassination of former Prime Minister Rafiq al-Hariri and its provocative actions leading up to the 2006 war with Israel.
+Furthermore, Sunni communities increasingly view the group as an extension of Iran’s influence, fearing a so-called "Shia threat" driven by Iran’s expanding geopolitical influence, fostering further sectarian division and animosity in Lebanon.

 In Pakistan

 In Saudi Arabia

 The Grand Mufti of Saudi Arabia, Abdul-Aziz ibn Abdullah Al Shaykh, issued a fatwa on 12 September 2013 that suicide bombings are "great crimes" and bombers are "criminals who rush themselves to hell by their actions".
 Sheikh described suicide bombers as "robbed of their minds... who have been used (as tools) to destroy themselves and societies."

 On 16 September 2013, he condemned violence against non-Muslims living in Islamic countries or Muslims labeled as infidels.
 The Grand Mufti condemned acts that cause the "shedding of blood of Muslims and of those living in their counties in peace."
 Sheikh Al Shaykh stated, "Given the dangerous developments in the Muslim world, I would like to warn against the danger of attacking Muslims and those (non-Muslims) under Muslim protection."

 "In view of the fast-moving dangerous developments in the Islamic world, it is very distressing to see the tendencies of permitting or underestimating the shedding of blood of Muslims and those under protection in their countries.
 The sectarian or ignorant utterances made by some of these people would benefit none other than the greedy, vindictive and envious people.
 Hence, we would like to draw attention to the seriousness of the attacks on Muslims or those who live under their protection or under a pact with them," Sheikh Al-AsShaikh said, quoting a number of verses from the Qur'an and Hadith.

-However, the Government of Saudi Arabia does discriminate against and/or persecute Shia Muslims, Ahmadiyaa and even non – Salafist Sunni Islam.
+However, the Government of Saudi Arabia does discriminate against and/or persecute Shia Muslims, Ahmadiyya and even non–Salafist Sunni Islam.